Rohitbijwe9/Product-Lead-Management./README.md

-# Product Lead Management - Backend
+# Product Lead Management
 The backend for the Product Lead Management project, built with Django and Django REST Framework.
 It provides API endpoints for managing products and leads.

+# Swagger API Documentation
+   The API documentation for this project is available in Swagger.py file.
+   To access the documentation: http://127.0.0.1:8000/swagger/

+# Backend
 # Features

 - Product Management:CRUD operations for products.